 Recent versions of microprocessors exhibit performance characteristics for 32 bit floating point arithmetic (single precision) that is substantially higher than 64 bit floating point arithmetic (double precision).
-Examples include the Intel's Pentium IV and M processors, AMD's Opteron architectures and the IBM's Cell processor.
+Examples include the Intel's Pentium IV and M processors, AMD's Opteron architectures and the IBM's Cell Broad Engine processor.
 When working in single precision, floating point operations can be performed up to two times faster on the Pentium and up to ten times faster on the Cell over double precision.
 The performance enhancements in these architectures are derived by accessing extensions to the basic architecture, such as SSE2 in the case of the Pentium and the vector functions on the IBM Cell.
 The motivation for this paper is to exploit single precision operations whenever possible and resort to double precision at critical stages while attempting to provide the full double precision results.
 The results described here are fairly general and can be applied to various problems in linear algebra such as solving large sparse systems, using direct or iterative methods and some eigenvalue problems.
-There are limitations to the success of this process, such as when the conditioning of the problem exceeds the reciprocal of the accuracy of the single precision computations.
+There are limitations to the success of the single precision computations.
 In that case the double precision algorithm should be used.

-Introduction
+1. Introduction

 The motivation behind this work is the observation that a number of recent processor architectures exhibit single precision performance that is significantly higher than for double precision arithmetic.
-An example of this include the IBM Cell multiprocessor which was announced with a theoretical peak of 204.8 GFLOPS in single precision (32 bit floating point arithmetic) and a peak of only 20 GFLOPS in double precision (64 bit floating point arithmetic) [7].
+An example of this include the IBM Cell multiprocessor which has a theoretical peak of 204.8 GFlop/s in single precision (32 bit floating point arithmetic) and a peak of only 14.6 GFlop/s in double precision (64 bit floating point arithmetic) for a 3.2 GHz processor using the SPU's only [7].
 Even the Intel x87 processor with the use of the Streaming SIMD Extensions (SSE) unit on the Pentium III does 4 flops/cycle for single precision, and SSE2 does 2 flops/cycle for double.
 Therefore, for any processor with SSE and SSE2 (e.g. Pentium IV), the theoretical peak of single is twice that of double, and on a chip with SSE and without SSE2 (e.g. some Pentium III), the theoretical peak of single is four times that of double.
 AMD Opteron processors share the same relation between SSE and SSE2.
 Appendix 1 contains additional information on the extensions to the IA-32 instruction set.